expressjs/expressjs.com/4x/en/api/req-stale.md

-This property indicates if the request is "stale," and is the opposite of `req.fresh`.
+Indicates whether the request is "stale," and is the opposite of `req.fresh`.
 For more information, see [req.fresh](#req.fresh).

 ```js